 Human Killing Machine is an unofficial sequel to Street Fighter created by Tiertex and published on the ZX Spectrum, Commodore 64, Amstrad CPC, Commodore Amiga, and Atari ST by U.S. Gold.
-Tiertex actually pitched this game as a sequel to Street Fighter, but Capcom was actually working on a sequel to Street Fighter, (Final Fight, or Street Fighter '89 as it was called at the time) and so Capcom declined it.
+Tiertex actually pitched this game as a sequel to Street Fighter, but Capcom was already working on an actual sequel themselves (Final Fight, or Street Fighter '89 as it was called at the time), and so they declined.
 You play as Kwon, a boxer from Korea, who goes all around the world fighting various people.

 - Battle Butler: Franz, one of the German characters, who fights via throwing bottles of wine.

 - Kick the Dog: Literally.
-You fight Igor's dog Shepski.
+You fight Igor's dog Shepski as the second opponent.
 Don't believe it?
 See this video for yourself (at 4:45 into it).

-- Middle Eastern Terrorists: Sagan and Merkeva.
+- Middle Eastern Terrorists: Sagan and Merkeva, the game's final two opponents.
 The latter one especially given that he is wearing a bandolier and carrying a rocket launcher.

 - National Stereotypes: Oh, boy... there are a lot of these here.
 To quote a description of its cast of fighters on TV Tropes' own Darth Wiki section of worst games, "The fighters are all miscellaneous god-awful ethnic stereotypes with occasional cruelty to animals."
 Though for the sake of elaboration, here are the specific examples.

 - The fighters of Dutch origin are two women, Maria and Helga, who work as prostitutes in the red-light district of Amsterdam.
-Not just a less-than-favorable portrayal of the Netherlands, but the prostitutes being the only female characters isn't helping matters either.
+Not just a less-than-favorable portrayal of the Netherlands, but the prostitutes being the only female characters in the roster of fighters isn't helping matters either.

 - In Spain, the opponents Kwon faces are a matador named Miguel and a bull named Brutus.
 This is the least likely to induce facepalming, but is stereotypical nonetheless.